dandelionlabsio/automate-pull-request-merging/README.md

 ### When it fails?
 - Fails if the file is different.
 - Fails if more than one file is commited in the same pull request.

+### What if I cannot make it work?
+- Contact me at leon@dandelionlabs.io